katakampranav/BLOG-BUDDY-AI/README.md

 ## Server

 1. **Backend Framework and API Setup**:
-   - Built the backend using **Express.js** to create a RESTful API for blog generation.
+   - Built the backend using **Flask** to create a RESTful API for blog generation.
    - Set up a main API endpoint (`POST /`) to handle incoming requests for blog content generation.

 2. **Request Validation**:
    - Implemented validation for incoming requests to ensure required fields (`title`, `keywords`, and `wordlimit`) were present in the request body.
    - Sent appropriate error responses (`400 Bad Request`) if any required fields were missing.

-3. **Integration with OpenAI GPT**:
+3. **Integration with Gemini API**:
-   - Used the OpenAI API to generate blog content based on the user's input (blog title, keywords, and word limit).
+   - Used the Gemini API to generate blog content based on the user's input (blog title, keywords, and word limit).
    - Passed user-provided data to the GPT model in the form of a prompt that guided the content generation.

 4. **Environment Configuration**:
-   - Secured sensitive information, such as the OpenAI API key, using environment variables managed with **dotenv**.
+   - Secured sensitive information, such as the Gemini API key, using environment variables managed with **dotenv**.

 5. **Response Handling**:
    - Formatted and sent the generated blog content back to the client in JSON format.